Volatile functions

 # Volatile custom functions

-There is a way to designate a custom function as being volatile.
-To do so, when you implement your own function you need to define it as volatile:
+There is a way to mark a custom function as volatile:

 // this is an example of how the RAND function is implemented

-// you can do the same with your own custom function
+// you can do the same with a custom function

 'RAND': {